distributed-system-analysis/pbench/agent/bench-scripts/pbench-uperf.md

     # systemctl stop firewalld
     # systemctl stop iptables

-To temporarily enable port under firewalld use:
+To temporarily enable a port under firewalld use:

-    # firewall-cmd --add-port=20000/tcp
+    # firewall-cmd --add-port=20010/tcp

-Where "20000" is the default port pbench-uperf will use for the uperf server.
+Where "20010" is the default port pbench-uperf will use for the uperf server.
-If you are using multiple servers, then starting with port 20000, pbench-uperf will use ports in increments of 10.
-E.g. for 3 client / server pairs, ports ports 20000, 20010, and 20020 will be used.
+If you are using multiple servers, then starting with port 20010, pbench-uperf will use ports in increments of 10.
+E.g. for 3 client / server pairs, ports ports 20010, 20020, and 20030 will be used.
 Be sure you open those ports on the remote systems ahead of time.

+You will also need to open all the local ports on each system.
+You can find out the range of the local ports using this command:

+    # sysctl net.ipv4.ip_local_port_range

+The default range is 32768-60999, You can use the same command to open a range of ports:

+    # firewall-cmd --add-port=32768-60999/tcp

+and similarly for udp (if needed).

 ## syntax